nikgodda/bf6-portal-mod-template/README.md

 __MERGED.ts
 ```

-Paste that file into the BF6 Portal Mod Editor.
+Paste the contents into the BF6 Portal Mod Editor.

 ---